Skip to content

 Rio Celeste Waterfall in Tenorio Volcano National Park

-is 3 hours round trip from La Fortuna — a must-see by car or tour.
+is 3 hours round trip from La Fortuna — a must-see by rental car or tour.
+This National Park lacks cell reception and must be reserved online in advance, such as from La Fortuna.
 Hike 2.2 miles round trip through a lush rainforest to the waterfall (catarata) of Rio Celeste, whose waters flow bright blue-green.
-Add 1.2 miles round trip to view a few more pools and the source of the turquoise color.
+Add 1.2 miles round trip to view a few more pools and the source of the turquoise color (3.4 miles round trip total, 590 feet gain and loss — GaiaGPS.com).
 A guided walk — arrangeable at the entrance — can be helpful for spotting the wildlife such as birds, snakes and turtles.
-We walked this one self-guided and found many creatures by looking where other hikers paused staring into the dense vegetation.
+We walked self-guided and found many creatures by looking where other hikers paused staring.
+On rainy days, carrying an umbrella is cooler than wearing a raincoat in the steamy tropics of Central America.

 An eyelash pit viper (Bothriechis schlegelii), along Rio Celeste Waterfall Trail.